- Secured Online Transaction

 This is where you present another person that will guarantee the loan.
 A guarantor is legally obliged to pay for the loan if you will no longer be able to make the repayments.
 Since the loan is baked on the credit rating of the guarantor, if he has a very good score, then you may be able to access a bigger loan with better deals that you otherwise would not qualify for on your own.

 There are lenders who are specifically focused on offering loans to people who are credit-challenged.
 You may qualify for these loans even when you are on benefits.
-The interest rates will be higher though compared to what other lenders ill usually charge.
+The interest rates will be higher though loan comparison to what other lenders ill usually charge.

 Does Paying a Loan forn Benefits Affect My Credit Rating

 For the benefit of the doubt, a credit score is a three-digit number on a credit report.
-It is one of the requirements of most lenders, and it can greatly affect your loan approval.
+It is one of the requirements of most lenders, and it can greatly affect your high approval loan.
 A good credit remark often means a bigger loan amount, a lower interest rate, and a longer repayment period.
 Meanwhile, a bad credit remark often means rejection, a lower loan amount, and even higher interest rate and fees.

 That being said, it’s important to know the factors that affect your credit score as this will help you a lot especially when you’re aiming to apply for bigger finance in the future.